Testimonials

 "This place [Medjugorje] is wide open with God's Divine Mercy.
 And you see the peace.
 And the peace that you see is the Blessed Mother's presence...
 She is present...
 Please come here.
 This is where you’ll experience the two most critical pieces of the culmination of salvation history.
 Again, I don’t think we have any idea, at all, the time we are living in and the importance of what is happening and what God and Mary are doing right here.”

-Father Chris Alar, MIC
+Father Chris Alar, Provincial Superior, MIC will be joining us

 There is a power in your ministry, this apostolate.
 It's a remarkable thing for me, to pray for you, for this apostolate, for my upcoming pilgrimage and for the holiness of priests.
 I am overwhelmed with the power that I encounter as I pray about all this.
 It brings me to my knees in humility and a desire to surrender in ways that I don't even know how to express at this moment, it's so powerful and beautiful..."

 Fr.
-Rob Elford
+Rob Elford - Halifax, Nova Scotia

-Testimonies of Medjugorje
+Testimonies of Priests of Medjugorje

 Fr.
 Scott Brossart, SOLT Society of Our Lady of the Most Holy Trinity